guillejd96/Tkinter/README.md

 ### Translator application using googletrans python library.
 ## 5 - Ants generator
 ### Ants simulator.
 You can generate ants and watch them move and find food.
 When they eat they become faster.
+## 6 - Simple Weather App
+### Simple Weather application to check the weather given a place (city, state or even country).
+Info shown is: city and country, temperature (min and max), humidity and wind speed.
+Can't show weather icon.